2018 Conference Outline

 This panel will cover:

-• Types of civilian border forces that are most effective, training, detection technology and response capabilities.
+• Types of civilian border forces that are most effective at training, detection technology and response capabilities.

 • Discussion of infrastructure, including fences, walls and other physical barriers needed to secure land borders and best practices for border control.